 How often should you change your 2009 Chevrolet Cobalt’s brake pads?
 It depends largely on your driving style and terrain.
 Brake pads often last 30,000 to 40,000 miles.
 Factors like frequent highway driving and smooth braking can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement timeline also depends on the type of brake pads you have installed on your Cobalt.
 Brake pads made of certain materials tend to outlast others.
 Thankfully, when you get Chevrolet Cobalt brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your Cobalt, we’ll use brake components that meet or exceed Chevrolet’s specs.

 Your Chevrolet Cobalt may be powered by a strong engine.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that's ready to get you to 200,000 miles and beyond.
 But if you can't stop it, then it's scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Unresponsive brakes make it tough to give the road your best.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 We can help you steer clear of further brake damage.
 Go to your local Firestone Complete Auto Care for 2009 Chevrolet Cobalt brake repairs.
 Our brake repair services include pad/shoe replacement, brake rotor/drum refinishing, brake fluid exchange, and wheel cylinder and brake caliper installation.
 Schedule a brake service and repair appointment for your Chevrolet Cobalt.

 Let's take care of your 2009 Chevrolet Cobalt together.
 We’re ready to help when something goes wrong or to help stop a problem in the first place.
 Select from our service menu below to learn about 2009 Chevrolet repairs.